Finding a graduate job as an international student in the UK is painful.

 “I applied to hundreds of jobs and got rejected…”

-But you did not listen to them.
+But you don’t believe them.

-If you honestly thought finding a job in the UK was impossible, you wouldn’t be here.
+If you honestly thought finding a job in the UK was impossible you wouldn’t be here.

-But what do the figures say?
+So, what do the official figures say?

 We checked the UK Home Office Visa Statistics, for two figures.